ArvindSinghMankotia/EchoDoc/README.md

 ```bash
 npm install express better-sqlite3 bcrypt jsonwebtoken @google/generative-ai multer node-schedule dotenv
 ```

-## Contributing

-Feel free to fork the repository, submit issues, or create pull requests to enhance EchoDocs!

 ## License

 This project is unlicensed—feel free to use and modify it as needed.
 ---